The Most Powerful Cultured Veggies

 Different Prebiotics

 Consuming prebiotics daily with cultured foods can change your gut bacteria in a day.
-Here are some of the prebiotics that help you grow a healthy gut: jicama, leeks onions, garlic, chicory root, Jerusalem artichokes, leeks, dandelion greens, asparagus. celery, the stalks of broccoli (not the florets), the peels of oranges and lemons that are fermented, red wine, nuts, seeds, honey, and some whole grains.
+Here are some of the prebiotics that help you grow a healthy gut: jicama, onions, garlic, chicory root, Jerusalem artichokes, leeks, dandelion greens, asparagus. celery, the stalks of broccoli (not the florets), the peels of oranges and lemons that are fermented, red wine, nuts, seeds, honey, and some whole grains.
 Check out this article for more info.

 Different Types Of Food For Your Gut